r-spatial/sf/README.md

 _Please note that the budget for the ISC is currently limited.
 We are likely to fund one or two projects with a budget of $20-30k projects, and handful of projects with budgets of  of $5-10k.
 We do not pay overhead._

-The following table contains the cost items, one by one
+The following table contains the cost items.

 | Item | Cost |
 | ---- | ---- |